 From USD 890

-On this first day we will be meeting at the village council of Rummana, you will have a small welcoming ceremony by the local families after that a small debriefing about the program.
+On this first day we will be meeting with your guide in Jenin, a small debriefing about the program.

 Pass through the agriculture-based villages of the Jenin Governorate and enjoy the lively olive harvest season.
 The olive groves are perfect spots to rest with a cup of herbal tea brewed on a fire.
 Aside from a beautiful natural landscape that includes the gnarled, enchanting trunks of ancient olive trees, there are plenty of landmarks to encounter, such as Burqin Church.
 The trail passes through agricultural fields filled with cabbage and tobacco, as well as through beautifully preserved old villages like Arraba and Sanur, where you will be greeted with traditional Palestinian hospitality.

 On the fifth day of the journey, you will reach Nablus, a city sure to enthrall you with its history, culture and hospitality.
 Nablus is located between two mountains - Gerizim and Ebal - and reflects the mysteries that come with a thousand-year existence.
 After exploring the bustling markets of Nablus’ Old City you will again be greeted with the tranquility of the surrounding villages.
 Follow the Masar Ibrahim and enjoy the marvelous views over the Jordan Valley.